dcrackel/acme-location-tracking/README.md

 # To Run
-The vue UI has been "compiled" and placed into the /plubic directory of the express/node.js backend.
+The vue UI has been "compiled" and placed into the /public directory of the express/node.js backend.

-This was to avoid the need or running two webservers.
+This was to avoid the need for running two webservers.

-in the /express-backend directory run "npm run dev"
+In the /express-backend directory, run "npm run dev"

-# Dependancy
+# Dependency

 You will need a get a copy of auth_config.json. (or you can make your own)